Heritage & All Natural

 SHOP OTHER PORK PRODUCTS

-The USDA recommends cooking pork chops, roasts, loins, and tenderloin to an internal temperature of 145° F - with a three-minute resting period.
+The USDA recommends cooking pork chops, pork roasts, and pork tenderloin to a minimum internal temperature 145° F - and allow it to rest for a minumum of 3 minutes.